 Museum Internship Program

-The Museum Internship Program at the Albright-Knox Art Gallery is designed to provide exposure to and experience in a museum environment to undergraduate students, graduate students, and recent graduates (within one year of graduation).
+The Museum Internship Program at the Albright-Knox Art Gallery is designed to provide an educational experience in a museum environment to undergraduate students, graduate students, and recent graduates (within one year of graduation).
 Internships are available throughout the school year in Fall and Spring Sessions, as well as during the summer.
 Under the supervision of a department head and key staff members, interns will participate in daily administrative and research activities conducive to their academic and professional growth.
 Students who wish to obtain academic credit for their internship may do so and must make their own arrangements with their college or university.